lerodriguezreyes/react-kanban/README.md

 - create update form and add functionality to item details page.
 - integrate drag and drop functionality.
 - integrate toasts display whenever a task is successfully created, updated, or deleted.
-- Style the Nav bar using the restaurant menu like style theme.
 - style the reduced cards into celestial bodies.
 - style the different pages.